MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-permissions.md

 # HoloLens permissions required to use version 7.0 of Dynamics 365 Guides

 Version 7.0 of Dynamics 365 Guides introduced a new main menu and the ability to make calls from HoloLens.
-To use these new features, you must provide permissions to use HoloLens eye tracking, and the HoloLens camera and microphone.
+To use these new features, you must provide permission to use HoloLens eye tracking, and the HoloLens camera and microphone.

 ## Why eye-tracking permissions are required